spatialthoughts/qgis-tutorials/source/docs/raster_styling_and_analysis.rst

    :width: 700px
    :align: center

 3. Locate the downloaded zip files.
-Hold down the `Ctrl` key and click on both the zip files to select them.
+Hold down the :kbd:`Ctrl` key and click on both the zip files to select them.
 This way you are able to load both the files in a single step.